mabur/carma/readme.md

 ## Dynamic Array Algorithms

+These algorithms change the count and capacity of a dynamic array:

 * `APPEND(dynamic_array, item)` adds item to the end of the dynamic_array.
 It increases count by one.
 If the new count would be larger than the existing capacity then